jsimplicio/jsimplicio.github.io/_posts/2018-1-1-the-scouts-exerience.md

 hero_image: "/../assets/images/1-1-2018-hero.png"
 hero_color: "#197FF6"
 ---
-The dscout Diary researcher experience was redesigned with the introduction of [Mission parts](/product/design/analyzing-entries-with-dscout/).
-Now Missions are capable of being divided up into parts, so researchers don't have to create multiple Missions and analyze data across these separate missions.
+The dscout Diary researcher experience was redesigned with the launch of [Mission parts](/product/design/analyzing-entries-with-dscout/).
+Research studies are now capable of being divided up into parts, missions don't have to be analyzed separately, they're a part of a whole.

-I updated the Scout experience design for the Android application, working alongside our design director, Timo Kuhn, who was responsible for the iOS redesign.
+I updated the Scout experience for Android, working alongside our design director, Timo Kuhn, who was responsible for the iOS redesign.

 ### Objective
-- Update the Android Scout app to conform to the new dscout Diary researcher experience.
+- Update the Android Scout app to conform to the new user experiences of the Diary researcher experience.

 ### Designing the Scout experience
 My goal was broad--the Scout experience from login all the way to the completion of submitting research questions.